Lady Marmalade: Background and release

 In 1998, English-Canadian girl group All Saints released a cover version of "Lady Marmalade" as part of the double A-side single "Under the Bridge" / "Lady Marmalade".
 The song also appeared as the tenth track of their debut self-titled album (1997).
 A version remixed by Timbaland appeared on the Dr. Dolittle (1998) soundtrack.
 The "Lady Marmalade" portion of the single was only released in Europe, and the group performed the song at the 1998 Brit Awards.

-All Saints' version features different, slightly racier lyrics for its verses, written by the group; the only lyrics retained from the original song are heard in the chorus: "gicchi-gicchi-ya-ya da-da" (though "gicchi" is changed to "coochie"), "mocha-choca-latte ya-ya" and the French "Voulez-vous coucher avec moi ce soi" ("do you want to sleep with me tonight").
+All Saints' version features different, slightly racier lyrics for its verses, written by the group; the only lyrics retained from the original song are heard in the chorus: "gicchi-gicchi-ya-ya da-da" (though "gicchi" is changed to "coochie"), "mocha-choca-latte ya-ya" and the French "Voulez-vous coucher avec moi ce soi" ("do you want to come to bed with me tonight").
 Also, instead of singing "Creole Lady Marmalade" as in the original, an unidentified female voice can be heard (albeit to the same melody) singing "Where you think you're sleepin' tonight...?" before fading into the next part of the chorus.